RRFayad/next-course/README.md

 - So, we can create our custom not-found.tsx page
   - When needed, Next will look for the closest not-found file (not necessairly in the same directory)

+#### Automatic Loading Pages

+- We can add a loading.tsx page to be shown when it's loading (fetching data or something)
+  - I don't have to call anything in my page, it will automatically look for a loading.tsx file